josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### Methods for Time Series Forecasting

-There are many methods that we could have used for time series forecasting and there is not a clear winner.
+"There are many methods that we could have used for time series forecasting and there is not a clear winner.
 Model selection depended on how the data looked.
 Some models were more robust against outliers but performed worse than the more sensible.

 When looking at your data the main split is whether we have extra regressors (features) to our time series or just the series.
-Based on this we can start exploring different methods for forecasting and their performance in different metrics.
+Based on this we can start exploring different methods for forecasting and their performance in different metrics."[[7]](#7)

 We split our data into test training sets having 85 months of training data and 36 months of testing data.